IntersectMBO/cardano-updates/blog/2023-02-22-consensus.md

 time analyzing the results.
 We found out the frequency at which ledger snapshots were take was too high, so we requested the benchmarking team a new run with a more realistic snapshotting policy.
-We continued refactoring and improving the prototype, and we released UTxO HD related packages to CHaP.
+We continued refactoring and improving the prototype, and we released UTxO-HD related packages to CHaP.

 We met with IOG researchers and networking specialists to discuss the Genesis design, which was well received.
 We continued working on testing and